danielgwood/movie-analyser/README.md

 movie-analyser-display
 ======================

-Takes the output of movie-analyser and displays it in a neat style.
+Takes a list of films and collates some stats, such as popular genres, actors, directors, eras and ratings and displays it in a neat infographicy style.